Otto Wilhelm von Struve

 Otto Wilhelm von Struve (May 7, 1819 (Julian calendar: April 25) – April 14, 1905) was a Russian astronomer of Baltic German origins.
 In Russian, his name is normally given as Otto Vasil'evich Struve (Отто Васильевич Струве).
-Together with his father, Friedrich Georg Wilhelm von Struve, Otto Wilhelm von Struve is considered a prominent 19th century astronomer who headed the Pulkovo Observatory between 1862 and 1889 and was a leading member of the Russian Academy of Sciences.
+He headed the Pulkovo Observatory between 1862 and 1889 and was a leading member of the Russian Academy of Sciences.

 Early years

 Struve was born in 1819 in Dorpat (Tartu), then Russian Empire, as the third son out of eighteen sons and daughters of Friedrich Georg Wilhelm von Struve and Emilie Wall (1796–1834).
 He graduated from a Dorpat gymnasium at the age of 15 and was one year too young by the university rules.
-Yet, he was admitted to the Imperial University of Dorpat as a listener and completed the program by the age of 20.
+Nevertheless, he was admitted to the Imperial University of Dorpat as a listener and completed the program by the age of 20.
 While studying, he was assisting his father at the Dorpat Observatory.
 In 1839, he graduated from the university and moved to the newly opened Pulkovo Observatory, where he was immediately appointed as assistant of the director (his father).
 For his initial observations, he was given the degree of Master of Astronomy by the University of St. Petersburg in 1841.
 In 1842, he visited Lipetsk for observations of the solar eclipse and in 1843 defended his PhD.
 In 1843 Otto formally became a Russian subject.

 Scientific work

 During 1843 and 1844, Struve participated in longitude measurements between Altona, Greenwich and Pulkovo, which were based on large displacement of chronometers over the Earth surface.
-This newly developed method was adopted in Russia, and from 1844, the longitude was measured starting not from the Tartu Observatory but from the Pulkovo Observatory.
-Much of the 1844 Struve dedicated to studying the Sun.
+This newly developed method was adopted in Russia, and from 1844, longitude was measured starting from Pulkovo Observatory instead of Tartu Observatory.

+Struve dedicated much of 1844 to studying the Sun.
 He deduced its apex coordinates and linear velocity as 7.3 km/s.
-Although it was significantly smaller than the correct value of 19.5 km/s measured in 1901, Struve's result was correct in that the velocity of the Sun was smaller than that of stars.
+Although this was significantly smaller than the accurate value of 19.5 km/s measured in 1901, Struve was correct in that the velocity of the Sun was smaller than that of stars.

-In 1865 he discovered NGC 8, a double star in the constellation Pegasus.
-This occurred only 2 days after he discovered the spiral galaxy NGC 9 in the constellation Andromeda.
-Struve explored the constellation of Cassiopeia, finding double stars.
-He labeled them with his initials in the Greek alphabet, OΣ in his first catalogue and OΣΣ in his appendix.
+In 1865 Struve discovered NGC 8, a double star in the constellation Pegasus, and the spiral galaxy NGC 9 in the constellation Andromeda.
+He explored the constellation of Cassiopeia, finding double stars.
+He labeled them with his initials in the Greek alphabet, OΣ in his first catalogue, and OΣΣ in his appendix.

 Struve continued his father's work in several directions.
-In particular, they compiled famous Pulkovo catalogues of stellar coordinates, including several thousands double stars observed with a 15-inch refractor.
-Between 1816 and 1852, the observatory completed the famous survey triangulation measurements of the angular arc (named Struve Geodetic Arc).
+In particular, they compiled catalogues of stellar coordinates, including several thousands double stars observed with a 15-inch refractor.
+Between 1816 and 1852, the observatory completed survey triangulation measurements of the angular arc (named Struve Geodetic Arc).
 The measurements extended through over 2,820 km, from Hammerfest in Norway to the Staraya Nekrasovka village by the Black Sea, and aimed to establish the exact size and shape of the Earth.